code-warrior/gulp-template-for-html-css-sass-js/README.md

 All the required Node modules need to be installed before you can use this template.
 From the root folder of this project, type `npm install`.
 This will create a folder called `node_modules` and download the plugins listed under the `devDependencies` section in the `package.json` file.
 If you encounter an `ERR!` message about `EACCES`, then you’ll need to run the command as the super user: `sudo npm install`.
 Because the 13 Gulp tasks amount to about 220MB, expect to wait.

 ## Tasks
 Typing `gulp --tasks` will provide you with a list of tasks included in `gulpfile.js`.
-Tasks such as `build` and `serve` invoke other tasks, which are nested in the output of `gulp --tasks`.
+Tasks such as `build` and `serve` invoke other tasks and are nested in the output of `gulp --tasks`.

 Each task can be run on its own.
 For example, if all you want to do is validate your HTML, you can type `gulp validateHTML`, and if the task runs to completion without any messages, it means your HTML is valid and W3-compliant.